SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The average person fails at average activities nearly half of the time.
 Characters aren't average people, so they need ways to beat those odds.
-Thus, they have Character and Fate Points, which represent those

-> Alternate Die Rolling Options
-Some gamemasters prefer rolling fewer dice.
-To this end, a die code simpliﬁcation chart has been included in an appendix of this book.
-It offers two solutions for reducing the number of dice while retaining some of the randomness of rolling dice.
-For converting die codes in the middle of a game without referencing the table, multiply the number in front of the "D" by 3 for tasks that ought to fail (such as the damage resistance total of a cannon fodder character) or 4 for actions that ought to succeed (such as something the players' characters are doing).

-55

-Chapter 6

-surges of adrenaline, sudden insights, and other unexplained helpful acts of chance.
+Thus, they have Character and Fate Points, which represent those surges of adrenaline, sudden insights, and other unexplained helpful acts of chance.

 Players may not trade Character Points for Fate Points, nor may they trade Fate Points for Character Points.
 A player may only spend her Character and Fate Points on her character's rolls.
 She may not